ndrukelly2/state_machine/README.md

 ```

 #### UpdatePasswordView (`updatePasswordUI`)
-#### Password update email links will be direct to this interface.
+##### Password update email links will be directed to this interface.
 When clicking on the email link they will be redirect here with and then passed the token from the tokenized link in the email.
 The server will then validate the token, and if valid, will be able to create their new password.
 ```typescript
 interface UpdatePasswordViewPayload {
   token: string;